studyplus/Studyplus-iOS-SDK/README.md

 ![demo](https://raw.github.com/studyplus/Studyplus-iOS-SDK/master/docs/demoapp.png)

-1. See Demo directory and open StudyplusSDKDemo/StudyplusSDKDemo.xcodeproj with Xcode5.
+1. See Demo directory and open StudyplusSDKDemo/StudyplusSDKDemo.xcodeproj
 2. Edit consumer key and consumer secret in Viewcontroller.m
-3. Set URL Type with your consumer key.
+3. Set URL Type with your consumer key
-4. run.
+4. run
-5. Do "Auth" and "Post record", and see public timeline at http://studyplus.jp.
+5. Do "Auth" and "Post record", and see public timeline at http://studyplus.jp

 ## License